-A brief chemistry lesson that will help you in the kitchen.
+Or, a brief chemistry lesson that will help you (and your tomato sauce) in the kitchen.

 Let’s say you’re making your favorite Sunday sauce recipe.
 You’ve browned the sausage and braciole, added your tomatoes, and left it to simmer for hours until your kitchen smells like your nonna’s.
 You go to try it, and it tastes, well, kind of weird, actually.
 But you followed the recipe to a T—where could you have gone wrong?
 Then you remember: your usual enameled Dutch oven was dirty, so you swapped it for a pot made of unfinished cast iron (a highly reactive cookware material) instead.

 While unfortunate, this is an easily avoidable mistake.
 To help you avoid the same fate, we put together the following guide to nonreactive cookware: what it’s made of, why it matters, and when to actually use it.

 Before we jump into what a nonreactive pan is, let’s talk about what actually makes a piece of cookware reactive.
 Essentially, a reactive pan will undergo a chemical change whenever it interacts with certain substances—often highly acidic or alkaline ingredients, like citrus, vinegar, wine, or tomatoes—and might leech certain unwanted flavors or colors into your food.

 So, a nonreactive pan is the opposite.
 Rather than changing the flavor or appearance of your food, non-reactive pans provide a neutral cooking surface, and play well with pretty much any ingredient you throw at them.
 You won’t have to worry about damaging the pan or imparting any weird flavors, even with long-cooked dishes.
 Some common nonreactive pans include stainless steel and enameled cast iron.